Skip to content

 Navigating the City: Yui Rail and Taxi Tips

-Use this rough comparison when planning a typical day:
+Use this practical comparison when planning a typical day:

 Walking is the best way to find hidden alleys, but the heat can flatten kids.
 Stick to covered arcades near Makishi during the hottest part of the day.
 If you are flagging by 4 pm, the rail is air-conditioned, fast, and lets exhausted children doze on a parent's shoulder for the ride home.